Eviction notices from private landlords

 Section 8 notices

-A section 8 notice can be used to evict an assured shorthold tenant or an assured tenant.
+A section 8 notice can be used to evict you from an AST or an assured tenancy.

-Your landlord needs a legal reason or 'ground' to use this type of notice and they have to prove the ground at a court hearing.
+Your landlord needs a legal reason or 'ground' to use this type of notice.
+They have to prove the ground at a court hearing.

 The most common reason for a private landlord to use a section 8 notice is rent arrears.